BunsDev/gallery-nft-interface/README.md

 - Analytics keys
 - Sentry keys

-Hit up a member of the core team!
+Hit up a member of the core team

 ### Other commands